 - Contact the loan’s servicer and tell them that you want to return unneeded funds within the 120-day disbursement window so the return will reduce the loan’s principal.
 Make clear to the servicer that you are not “making a payment”; you are returning unused funds and want the return credited against the principal of your loan, with the origination fees and accrued interest negated.

-- Follow up in a month or so by logging into NSLDS and checking the balance of the loan to make sure the servicer reported the reduction.
+- Follow up in a month or so by logging into https://studentaid.gov/ and checking the balance of the loan to make sure the servicer reported the reduction.
+You can also view the payment breakdown on the loan details page by clicking on “Payment History”.